 SAIL students who have successfully completed their Lao language, history and culture courses may be able to earn up to 10 academic credits.
 For satisfactory participation in the program, participants will receive 10 semester hours of undergraduate credit in the following Northern Illinois University (NIU) courses: Language Course (5 semester hours) based on the language placement test, SAIL students are enrolled in either INTL101- Beginning; INTL 201 - Intermediate; or INTL 301 - Advanced/Heritage and IDSP 301 - Study Abroad Programs (5 semester hours).

-The Lao-American College will issue a transcript to students; and SAIL will offer the student a certificate upon program completion.
+The Lao-American Institute will issue a transcript to students; and SAIL will offer the student a certificate upon program completion.
 Students who desire to obtain college credit through NIU as a "special student" will need to pay an additional $1,035 fee to CLS plus $200 application/deposit fee to NIU (these are not included in SAIL's program fee) for credit transfers.
 Credit transfers from NIU are subject to prior approval from the student’s home institution.
 Please check with your advisor, professors, and the study abroad program department at your college or university first.
 Students could apply for financial aid through their home institution.
 Please check with the financial aid office.
 Follow the link below for more detailed instructions on how students can sign up for credit through NIU at http://niu.studioabroad.com/?go=SAIL.

 LAO LANGUAGE TRAINING